Except for the Medal of Honor, the Department of Defense never made centralized

 If you know of a medal not yet shown on the memorial page of a person who died in Vietnam

-we want to add that information to the Coffelt Database and properly display the medals.
+we want to add that information to our database and properly display the medals.

-We do not have the authority to issue medals, therefore we need proof.
+Since we do not have the authority to issue medals, we therefore need proof.

 Documentation in the forms above can be sent to us by email or to the postal address at the bottom of this page.